nar2160/art-muse-nicotine/README.md

 ## Setup

-You can use the green "Clone/Download" button to download a zipped file of this repository, or fork a copy to your own GitHub account and git clone it to your local machine.
+You can use the green "Clone or download" button to download a zipped file of this repository, or fork a copy to your own GitHub account and git clone it to your local machine.
 Once you get the unzipped folder on your machine, you can use the included .Rproj file to open an RStudio instance for the project.

-The project was run in R 3.6.1, and we've used the renv package to catalog package dependencies.
+The project was run in R 3.6.1, and we've used the [renv](https://rstudio.github.io/renv/articles/renv.html) package to catalog package dependencies.
 If you don't currently have renv installed on your machine, you can install the newest version from CRAN.
 Upon opening the R project, running `renv::restore()` will download all the necessary packages, at the versions we used, without conflicting with existing package versions you might have in your primary R setup.
 Once you've done that, you're ready to reproduce our analyses.

 ## Reproducing our analyses